 When I broke open a few years ago, when I was both literally and figuratively broken inside, I felt incredibly connected to the writers I love.

-I never apologize for wanting to help you tell your story and make it shine in the hope it lightens your burden when people are enlightened by what you share.
-(Almost as much as I love a good light metaphor.)
+I want to help you share your story and make it shine.
+In turn, I hope it lightens your burden and that people are enlightened by what you share.

 I realize this messiness may divide us.
 I know for sure some of you may be invested in some of the ways that we push back against (let’s face it) women writers because it’s what we’ve been taught by sanctified writing workshops and all-knowing writing mentors.
-Me, I’m done living up to these expectations.
+(Me?
+I’m done living up to these sorts of expectations.)

 And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.